FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_3_planning.typ

 Virtual clusters are realized by a virtual control plane and a syncer #cite(<vcluster>).
-The virtual control plane is wholly responsible for the performance of "high-level" resources, such as Deployments, @crd[s], etc. These resources' performance is can be compared to the performance of the same resources in a conventional Kubernetes cluster.
+The virtual control plane is wholly responsible for the performance of "high-level" resources, such as Deployments, @crd[s], etc. These resources' performance can be compared to the performance of the same resources in a conventional Kubernetes cluster.